 So did anybody come?

-Yes, lots of people visited, althogh Monday was slow.
+Yes, lots of people visited, although Monday was slow.
 The adjacent cafe was open Tuesday and Wednesday mornings, which definitely helped.
-And they seemed to be fascinated by the process, which I explained from thought to paper to computer file and then the book.
-But although I didn’t sell any illustrations, I sold two books every day, plus a copy of the Princelings journal on Wednesday, which is blank for your own use, but with selected pictures and quotes for them, scattered through the book.
+The visitors seemed to be fascinated by the process, which I explained from thought to paper to computer file and then the book.
+But although I didn’t sell any illustrations, I sold two books every day.
+On Wednesday I also sold a copy of the Princelings journal, which is blank for your own use, but with selected pictures and quotes for them, scattered through the book.

 The downside was, I sold every copy I had of the first book — with another craft fair on Friday.
 Thankfully I had realised I was running short and put in a big order on Saturday night, and despite the estimated date at the order point of Sept 3rd, they’re due to arrive any minute!
 Blurb.co.uk are really good at this.